trigger-corp/Forge-Documentation/source/mobile.rst

 If you make subsequent code changes that you want to build and test on the same platform, just click 'Run again' at the bottom of the console view in the app run page.

 .. image:: /_static/images/toolkit-again.png

+.. note:: if you are running the app for Android using the emulator, and an AVD (Android Virtual Device) is not already started when you click the run link, it can take a long time to startup.
+It will be faster on subsequent runs, but in general we recommend that you develop with an Android device for a faster build / test cycle.

 Command-line
 ~~~~~~~~~~~~~